Poltergeist-ix/pzVehicleWorkshop/docs/Vehicles-Lua.md

 # Distributions

 VehicleZoneDistribution:
 > spawnChance is used to define the odds of spawning this car or another (the total for a zone should always be 100)
+>

-However that is fixed later in java and new spawnChances are printed.
+> However that is fixed later in java and adjusted spawnChances are printed.

 # MP Sync
 Most Vehicle changes should be done on the server.